 Fast forward to 2017 when we distributed 1,478 hampers to 518 individual households and recently leased additional office and warehouse facilities to accommodate the increased demands put on the Food Bank due to the economic downturn.

-Our incredible team of both paid staff and volunteers are managed by Sheila Hughes, the full-time Executive Director, and governed by a Board of Directors.
+Our incredible team of both paid staff and volunteers are managed by Pamela McLean, the full-time Executive Director, and governed by a Board of Directors.

 We are a registered charity and provide tax receipts to donors.
 We are supported by nine ministerial churches and many remarkable community members.
 We receive support of food and monetary donations from Food Drives, Fundraisers and donations from individuals and businesses.